 Selling a house without a realtor allows homeowners to save on commission fees that typically range from 5% to 6% of the property’s sale price.
 It also provides the seller with full control over negotiations, pricing, and the sales process.
 Additionally, you can manage the timeline directly and customize the marketing strategy to your liking.

-Yes, it is entirely legal to sell your house without a realtor in all U.S. states.
+Yes, it is entirely legal to sell your house without a realtor in all U.S. States.
 However, sellers must ensure they comply with all local, state, and federal laws regarding property disclosures, contracts, and closing regulations.
 Consulting an attorney or searching for specific local requirements is recommended.

 Start by researching comparable home sales (comps) in the neighborhood.
 Online tools like Zillow or Redfin can provide initial estimates based on market data.
 For a more accurate valuation, consider hiring a professional appraiser or using a Comparative Market Analysis (CMA) service.